-The age old, “if it ain’t broke, don’t fix it” has never been truer than the changing landscape of beauty.
-Rituals that were tried and tested centuries ago have come full circle, with more brands returning to a more holistic approach to products and formulas.
+The age old, “if it ain’t broke, don’t fix it” has never been truer than in beauty.
+Rituals that were tried and tested centuries ago have flooded the market again and brands are implementing a more holistic approach to products and formulas.
 With just a few tweaks here and there, the core elements remain simple and sustainable.

 We travel the world to find five old-school remedies that are still just as effective today as they were back then!

 Turkey: essence of rose

 Rose is a classic ingredient, the essence of which has been distilled into water for centuries.
 Turkey has long been one of the largest producers of rose, and the country’s use of purified rose water in beauty dates back to two thousand years ago.

 - anti-inflammatory properties

 - treat skin conditions such as psoriasis and atopic dermatitis

 A favourite of French Queen, Marie Antoinette, she is often referenced in relation to opulence and indulgences – beauty balms and moisturisers being on of them.
 She was said to apply product to her hands, then put on a pair of gloves to sleep in, allowing the potions to do its job.